z0mbix/rolecule/README.md

 ## Role dependencies

-If you have role dependencies in your `meta/main.yml` file using local roles in the same location as the current role, that directory will be mounted at `/etc/ansible/roles` in the container so ansible can find them.
+If you have role dependencies in your `meta/main.yml` file using local roles in the same location as the current role, they will be mounted at `/etc/ansible/roles` in the container so ansible can find them.

 ## Instances

-These are instances of each test scenario, allowing you can test different ansible tags with specific test files.
+These are instances of each test scenario, allowing you to test different ansible tags with specific test files.

 A simple example for a single Ubuntu test would be: